 So what are these chips that everyone is after?

 The Eyeriss chip is hardly the only player in this game: IBM is developing specific AI processors, Google’s Tensor Processing Unit, or TPU, is a special AI chip for neural networks (Google still uses both CPUs and GPUs for other AI applications), and Microsoft started working on its own AI processor for Azure in late 2018.
-The aforementioned chip company Graphcore has developed what it calls Intelligent Processor Units (IPUs) that rely on a wholly different architecture than GPUs and CPUs.
+The aforementioned chip company Graphcore has developed what it calls Intelligent Processor Units (IPUs).
+These rely on a wholly different architecture than GPUs and CPUs.

 Who Will Win the AI Chips Arms Race?